-Ilya Rahkovsky is a Data Scientist at Georgetown’s Center for Security and Emerging Technology (CSET) focused on turning data into value.
-Previously, he was a Research Economist at the U.S. Department of Agriculture’s Economic Research Service working on consumer demand, spatial competition, information processing and scanner data.
-Ilya teaches Statistics and Machine Learning at the Johns Hopkins University.
+Ilya Rahkovsky is a Data Scientist at Georgetown’s Center for Security and Emerging Technology (CSET) focused on S&T structure, Map of Science, tech talent, and venture capital investment.
+Previously, he was a Research Economist at the U.S. Department of Agriculture’s Economic Research Service working on consumer demand, spatial competition, and economics of information.
+Ilya also taught Statistics and Machine Learning at Johns Hopkins University.
 He holds a Ph.D. in Economics from Michigan State University and a B.A. in Mathematics from University of Michigan-Dearborn.

 CSET Map of ScienceOctober 2021